Gottfried Semper

 Gottfried Semper ([ˈɡɔtfʁiːt ˈzɛmpɐ]; 29 November 1803 – 15 May 1879) was a German architect, art critic, and professor of architecture who designed and built the Semper Opera House in Dresden between 1838 and 1841.
 In 1849 he took part in the May Uprising in Dresden and was put on the government's wanted list.
 He fled first to Zürich and later to London.
 He returned to Germany after the 1862 amnesty granted to the revolutionaries.

 Semper wrote extensively on the origins of architecture, especially in his book The Four Elements of Architecture (1851), and was one of the major figures in the controversy surrounding the polychrome architectural style of ancient Greece.
 He designed works at all scales—from major urban interventions such as the redesign of the Ringstraße in Vienna, to a baton for Richard Wagner.
 His unrealised design for an opera house in Munich was, without permission, adapted by Wagner for the Bayreuth Festspielhaus.

 Life

 Early life (to 1834)

-Semper was born into a well-to-do industrialist family in Altona.
+Semper was born into a well-to-do industrialist family in Hamburg in 1803.
+When French troops occupied the city in 1806 during the Napoleonic Wars, the family moved to nearby Altona, at the time part of Denmark.
 The fifth of eight children, he attended the Gelehrtenschule des Johanneums in Hamburg before starting his university education at Göttingen in 1823, where he studied historiography and mathematics.
 He subsequently studied architecture in 1825 at the University of Munich under Friedrich von Gärtner.
 In 1826, Semper travelled to Paris in order to work for the architect Franz Christian Gau, and he was present when the July Revolution of 1830 broke out.
 Between 1830 and 1833 he travelled to Italy and Greece in order to study the architecture and designs of antiquity.
 In 1832, he participated for four months in archaeological research at the Acropolis in Athens.